amadornes/fg-multiproject-template/README.md

 This repository provides a template for multiproject development environments using ForgeGradle.

+## Project structure
-It builds upon the [runenv template](https://github.com/amadornes/fg-multiproject-runenv) repo to provide the binding logic that makes the multiproject environment work.
+This template builds upon the [runenv template](https://github.com/amadornes/fg-multiproject-runenv) repo to provide the binding logic that makes the multiproject environment work.

+The built-in `examplelib` and `examplemod` projects are standard Forge MDK projects, heavily trimmed down for the sake of simplicity, and are unaware that they exist within a multiproject environment.

 ## Setup
 To set up a multiproject development environment, just clone this repository.